sourav-bk/Golang/MessageQueue.md

 ## RabbitMQ use for ::

-RabbitMQ is a message broker that acts as middleware between applications.
+RabbitMQ is a message broker or tools that acts as middleware between applications.
 It works as an intermediary that receives messages from producers and routes them to the appropriate consumers.

 RabbitMQ follows a message queuing architecture, enabling asynchronous communication between applications, services, or microservices.
 It allows messages to be sent, stored, and processed independently, reducing direct dependencies between systems.